David Hoyle (performance artist): Early life

+Career

 The Divine David: 1990–2000

 David Hoyle first came to prominence through the clubbing scene around Manchester's Gay Village in the early 1990s, when club nights introduced performance elements to add to their experience.
 Hoyle was the host and compere at Manchester's Paradise Factory nightclub, and was also involved in the early days of the superclub Manumission, when it started as a club night in Manchester.
 He came to the notice of a London audience via his weekly performances at Duckie, from 1995 onwards.
 Soon after, Louise Gray published the first national press interview with Hoyle ('David versus Goliath', 29 November 1996).
 He also performed at the Queer Up North festival and the Leeds conceptual art club 'Freakshow'.
 Hoyle began appearing as a character whom he called 'The Divine David', which would later be described by reporter Ben Walters as "a sort of anti-drag act caustically lamenting the narcissism of the gay mainstream... through song, dance, painting and whatever else took his fancy."
 Other elements of his performance included pole dancing, mural painting and even striptease.
 Meanwhile, Hoyle had begun indulging in large quantities of alcohol and illegal drugs, leading to a "lot of near-death experiences".

 Aside from his performances as the Divine David, Hoyle also acted in various other roles; in 1998, he appeared prominently in the music video for Faith No More's cover of "I Started a Joke", whilst that same year, he also appeared as a cameo in Todd Haynes's film Velvet Goldmine playing Freddi, a member of Brian Slade's entourage.